michaelwhittemore/hansa-teutonica-js/README.md

 Everything is done is vanilla JS.
 Currently only hotseat play is supported, online should be coming soon.
+Currently not designed for adaptive scaling, intended to be played on desktop.

 Runs on node v20 or greater